SriLankan Airlines: Cabin

 SriLankan offers two classes of service, Business Class and Economy Class.
 In Business Class, SriLankan offers full flat-bed seats on all of its long haul fleet with Audio Video on Demand (AVOD) facilities.
 The fully flat bed seat offers a 19.5 inches wide seat that can be reclined into a 180-degree 79 inches long bed.
 Each seat has a 15-inch personal IFE system.
 SriLankan's newest fleet additions will feature Thales Avant IFE, which features modern entertainment features and extended business class seats.
 Its A330-300 fleet presents an all-aisle access seating in a 1-2-1 arrangement on Business Class.
-On its A320 and A321 fleet, Business class is configured in a 2-2 layout, offering extra reclining seats, each seat with a width of 19 inches and a pitch between 39 and 49 inches.
+On its A320 family fleet, Business class is configured in a 2-2 layout, offering extra reclining seats, each seat with a width of 19 inches and a pitch between 39 and 49 inches.

 SriLankan provides in-seat entertainment in Economy class on all its wide-bodied aircraft and the vast majority of narrow-body aircraft.
-On its A330-300 and A320/A321neo aircraft, all cabin classes are provided with the option of paid-for in-flight internet access and mobile telephony services.
+On its A330-300 and A320 family aircraft, all cabin classes are provided with the option of paid-for in-flight internet access and mobile telephony services.